 - Subway: A/C, J/M/Z, 2/3, or 4/5 to Fulton Street; 2/3 to Park Place; E to World Trade Center; R or 1 to Rector Street

 - PATH train: World Trade Center stop

 - Bus: M5 bus to Thames or Rector Street

 If you are driving to the 9/11 Memorial, you should use 1 Albany St. New York, NY as the address in Google Maps or your GPS.
 There is street parking (much of it with meters) and parking lots are also available.
 That said, driving into the area is highly discouraged -- due to ongoing construction, as well as security restrictions, it is not very easy to get around the area and parking is pretty limited.

 This jpg map of the 9/11 Memorial shows nearby transportation and the location of the Memorial within the area and is easily printable.

 Want to take a virtual visit to the 9/11 Memorial?
 Check out these 9/11 Memorial photos.

 9/11 Memorial Admission and Hours

-Visitor passes for the 9/11 Memorial are free, but must be reserved in advance.
+Visiting the 9/11 Memorial is free, but there is a $2/pass service charge for passes reserved in advance online or by phone.
+(Same day passes issued in person do not incur a fee.)
 Right now, they are limiting the number of daily visitors to the Memorial to approximately 7,000.
 The timed tickets are for admission arrival time, but there is no limit on the length of your stay (while the Memorial is open).

 - Online: The best way to reserve your tickets is through the Online Memorial Reservations System